TommyJackson85/band-website/README.md

 For further information of the technology of the lightbox please view the Technologies Used section below.

 I also used the same color schemes from the Music Page to keep the website as consistant as possible, however the main-section (grey background is alot wider than on the Music Page.
 This was to keep as many of the images as possible in view.)

+#### Hire Page

+The hire page will be used to promote the available tour dates and will contain a simple Bootstrap contact form, which asks to display the users email, full name, and a message containing the date and location of an event and any other information that is relevent.

+Above the form, I add a brief paragraph about the upcoming tour.
+I will also have a two columns that turn into side bars on wider screens.
+The fist column will be a list of available dates for booking gigs, simular in design to the tour dates list on the home page, but will have a different colour background.
+The second column will be a the same Tour Dates list from the homepage.
+The simularities in date listing is to keep the design as simple and less complex, and will maintain user experience consistency.

 ### Features Left to implement